MicrosoftDocs/VBA-Docs/api/Word.Document.Email.md

 ## Example

-This example returns the name of the style associated with the current e-mail author.
+This example returns the name of the style associated with the current email author.

 ```vb